Rulebook (13th Edition)

 - The player who placed a counter is considered to be the counter’s “owner” and “controller” and is the one who can remove it for its effect, regardless of who the controller of the minion is.
 For example, if you place one of these counters on a minion controlled by another player, it is you who can then remove the counters to trigger the effect, and other players – including the minion's controller – cannot do so.
 Note that this restriction only applies to the effect of the counter itself; there is no restriction on how any counter, including a counter with an effect, can be removed for an activation cost or by a card effect.

-- Exhaustion Counter: Exhaust the card.
+- Exhaustion Counter (proactive): Exhaust the card.

 Chains